MaiJi97/Leetcode/README.md

 ## Sorting
-Merge sort, quick sort, bucket sort (often used together with hashmap <element, frequency>, to keep a mapping between element and frequencies, hashmap interchangeable with array / bucket sort)
+Merge sort, quick sort, bucket sort (often used together with hashmap <element, frequency>, to sort hashmap values / keep a mapping between element and frequencies).

 ## Binary Search
 In a sorted array with boundaries, want to look for a target value or index. </br>